Md-Zehad-Sarkar/Md-Zehad-Sarkar/README.md

 ### 🚀 Welcome to Md-Zehad-Sarkar's GitHub Repository 🚀

-# 👋  Hey there!
-I'm Md Zehad Sarkar, a passionate developer.
+# 👋  Hey there !
+I'm Md Zehad Sarkar, a passionate Developer.

-#### 📂  Repository: Md-Zehad-Sarkar
+#### 📂  About me !
+As a passionate Developer i will involed with coding from november 2022.
+I fill

 #### 🔧 This repository is a collection of my coding projects, experiments, and learning materials.
 Feel free to explore the code, provide feedback, or even collaborate!